HAPIprotocol/hapi-core/solana/README.md

 # 1. Run local node in a separate terminal
 solana-test-validator -r

-# 2. Compile the contract
-anchor build

-# 3. Deploy the contract with test keypair
+# 2. Deploy the contract with test keypair
 anchor deploy --program-keypair ./tests/test_keypair.json --program-name hapi_core_solana

-# 4. Get the deployed contract address from the output of deploy command
+# 3. Get the deployed contract address from the output of deploy command
 export CONTRACT_ADDRESS=FgE5ySSi6fbnfYGGRyaeW8y6p8A5KybXPyQ2DdxPCNRk

 ```

 ## Testing with the Rust client

-Repeat points 1 through 4 from "Local deployment" section to deploy the contract on a local node.
+Repeat points 1 through 3 from "Local deployment" section to deploy the contract on a local node.

 ### Prepare client